-Our Compensation Committee is comprised of the following four directors: William J. Cadogan (Chair), Thomas J. Hopkins, James M. McCormick and Peter Berger, each of whom is independent, as currently defined in Rule 5605(a)(2) and 5605(d)(2) of the Nasdaq listing standards.
-Effective as of the expiration of Mr. McCormick's term as a director at our 2019 Annual Meeting, Mr. McCormick will no longer be a member of our Compensation Committee.
-Each member of our Compensation Committee is a non-employee director, as defined pursuant to Rule 16b-3 promulgated under the Securities Exchange
+Our Compensation Committee is comprised of the following four directors: William J. Cadogan (Chair), Thomas J. Hopkins, Mohan Gyani and Peter Berger, each of whom is independent, as currently defined in Rule 5605(a)(2) and 5605(d)(2) of the Nasdaq listing standards.
+Mr. Waldis also attends Compensation Committee meetings in a non-voting observer capacity but does not participate in discussions regarding his own compensation.
+Each member of our Compensation Committee is a non-employee director, as defined pursuant to Rule 16b-3 promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+Our Compensation Committee met seven times during 2020.

-Act of 1934, as amended (the "Exchange Act"), and an outside director, as defined pursuant to Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code").
-Our Compensation Committee met 4 times during 2018 and acted 3 times by unanimous written consent.
 Our Compensation Committee is charged by our Board to:

-- review and approve our compensation strategy and philosophy; - review and approve our annual corporate goals and objectives related to executive compensation and evaluate performance in light of these goals; - review and approve policies and all forms of compensation and other benefits to be provided to our employees (including our NEOs), including among other things the annual base salaries, bonus, stock options, restricted stock grants and other incentive compensation arrangements; - evaluate the CEO's performance and determine his salary and incentive compensation; - in consultation with the CEO, determine the salaries and incentive compensation of our other executive officers; - make recommendations from time to time to our Board regarding non-employee director compensation matters; - recommend, for approval by the Board, the adoption or amendment of our equity and cash incentive plans; - administer our stock purchase plan and equity incentive plans; - oversee the administration of our other material employee benefit plans, including our 401(k) plan; - review and approve other aspects of our compensation policies and matters as they arise from time to time.
+- review and approve our compensation strategy and philosophy; - review and approve our annual corporate goals and objectives related to executive compensation and evaluate performance in light of these goals; - review and approve policies and all forms of compensation and other benefits to be provided to our employees (including our NEOs), including among other things the annual base salaries, bonus, stock options, restricted stock grants and other incentive compensation arrangements; - evaluate the CEO's performance and determine his salary and incentive compensation; - in consultation with the CEO, determine the salaries and incentive compensation of our other executive officers;

+- make recommendations from time to time to our Board regarding non-employee director compensation matters; - recommend, for approval by the Board, the adoption or amendment of our equity and cash incentive plans; - administer our stock purchase plan and equity incentive plans; - oversee the administration of our other material employee benefit plans, including our 401(k) plan; and - review and approve other aspects of our compensation policies and matters as they arise from time to time.